- Save on hotels, restaurants, spas & more with Travelzoo

 The hottest time of year in Bridgetown, Barbados is normally September.
 Expect maximum daytime temperatures to reach 30°C with very high heat and humidity.

-In terms of rainfall, October usually gets the most rainfall in Bridgetown, Barbados with 178mm on average.
-In October there are normally 15 days with some rain.
+In terms of rainfall, October is usually the wettest month in Bridgetown, Barbados with 178mm on average.
+There are normally 15 days in October with some rain.

 When is it sunniest in Barbados?